 To work on sore muscles, or get the oils absorbed into the body, physical application is suggested.
 Firstly mix 1-5% essential oils with 95-99% vegetable oil.
 Always test for sensitivity or allergic reaction before application.
-Massage the mixture on to the skin.
+Massage the mixture onto the skin.
 Some of the oil will be absorbed by the body while the scent will drift up to the nose.

 An essential oil bath is also a lovely way to enjoy the aromatic oils.
-To create an aromatic bath you will need 1 tbsp. vegetable oil or full fat milk or cream.
-Mix 1-5 drops of essential oil into the milk, cream or vegetable oil, and vigorously stir the blend into water.
+To create an aromatic bath you will need 1 tbsp. vegetable oil or full-fat milk or cream.
+Mix 1-5 drops of essential oil into the milk, cream or vegetable oil, and vigorously stir the blend into the water.
 If you use straight essential oils in a bath you may risk burning yourself, as you merge your delicate parts into the tub.
 The fruit and spice oils may be particularly aggressive in these situations, so use less rather than more as you experiment with various concoctions.
 Try roman chamomile or lavender to relax, or peppermint in cooler water to stimulate.

 Hair and Skin Care

 Aromatherapy also has benefits for hair and skin care.
 Try adding a drop or two of essential oil into pure shampoo, lotion or skin cream to enhance their properties.
 Learning to create your own hair and skin care products is also an exciting way to break away from some hazardous commercial products.

 One must be committed firstly to learning about the properties of essential oils and carrier oils and then invest the time and money into making their own product.
 The results can be aesthetically rewarding and emotionally liberating.

 There are so many ways to use essential oils and flower essences.
 For an e-course in aromatherapy, go to our college and check out our online program Practical Potions, Certificate or Diploma Program http://northernstarcollege.com/program/programs/practical-potions-aromatherapy-program/,